 For experienced users, skip to the deployment section.

-To create static pages with Nextjs you'll need to configure the next.config.mjs
+To create static pages with Nextjs you'll need to configure the next.config.mjs as follows:

 import type { NextConfig } from "next"; const nextConfig: NextConfig = { output: "export", trailingSlash: false, //... }; export default nextConfig;